Making and Keeping Great Friendships Among Men

 David backs that up with unpacking some of the causes as to why many men lack in close friendships.
 He doesn’t hold back when he brings to the table conversation about the inadequacy of male role models and our own inability to connect at deeper levels.

-Much of the research for Who’s Got Your Back was done by the author himself.
+Much of the research for Who’s Got Your Back (affiliate link) was done by the author himself.
 David conducted hundreds of interviews, many of them with strangers.

 This personal approach brings such a wealth of information to the book as you’re not just reading through one person’s ideas, but you’re gaining from countless hours of personally invested groundwork by the author himself.
 You don’t find that with just any book!